Dudu Mntowaziwayo Ndlovu

 Dudu Mntowaziwayo Ndlovu (25 December 1957 – 4 May 1992), popularly known as Dudu Zulu, was a Zulu dancer, percussionist, and singer with the South African bands Juluka and (later) Savuka.
 Ndlovu danced alongside his bandmate Johnny Clegg for many years, both on-stage and on the streets of Soweto and Jeppestown.

 In May 1992, while walking to his home in Esiphongweni from a neighbour's house, Dudu was fatally shot at close range.
-The attack took place on a dusty track near Greytown in KwaZuluNatal.
+The attack took place on a dusty track near Greytown in KwaZulu-Natal (at the time Natal).
 It's uncertain whether Ndlovu was targeted, or if he was mistaken for someone else.
 Other citizens had been shot "in error" in a local taxi war.

 The following year, Johnny Clegg and Savuka recorded a final album together: Heat, Dust and Dreams.
-Clegg dedicated the music video for "The Crossing (Osiyeza)", a song from the album, to Ndlovu.
+Clegg wrote the song "The Crossing (Osiyeza)" as a tribute to Ndlovu, referring to the crossing from life to death.